-How would you feel if, after years of searching for a diagnosis, you finally found out you have an autoimmune disease, and then you realized that your doctors will have to experiment on you to find the right treatment?
+How would you feel if, after years of searching for a diagnosis, you finally found out you have an autoimmune disease?
+Not only that, you realized that your doctors will have to experiment on you to find the right treatment?

 That’s the state of the art today in autoimmune diseases like Crohn’s, Lupus, and MS.

 At least 50 million Americans (twice the number of cancer patients) suffer from autoimmune diseases.
-Each of the 90 or more named diseases is represented by a variety of stakeholders (patients, specialists, researchers), with little sharing of data across groups, and even less across diseases.
+Each of the 90+ named diseases is represented by a variety of stakeholders (patients, specialists, researchers), with little sharing of data across groups, and even less across diseases.

-Although the cancer (and rare disease) communities are already moving to collect and share data and turn that data into information, and despite the similarities (unmet needs, heterogeneous diseases, poor diagnostics), the “autoimmune communities” are lagging some 50 years behind cancer R&D in data collection, sharing and analysis, and therefore in improving diagnoses and treatment.
+Although the cancer and rare disease communities are already moving to collect,share data and turn that data into information, the “autoimmune communities” are lagging some 50 years behind cancer R&D. Similarities between autoimmune communities and cancer R&D include unmet needs, heterogeneous diseases, poor diagnostics.
+Despite that, autoimmune communities are still behind in data collection, sharing and analysis, and therefore in improving diagnoses and treatment.

 Some reasons autoimmune diseases have been neglected:

 - Like cancer, autoimmune diseases are multifactorial and heterogeneous.
-This means that autoimmune diseases come in many forms such as Lupus, Multiple Sclerosis, Celiac, Scleroderma, Crohn’s, but they are all caused by the immune system attacking healthy cells in different parts of the body in different ways.
+This means that autoimmune diseases come in many forms such as Lupus, Multiple Sclerosis, Celiac, Scleroderma, Crohn’s.
+Similarly, they are all caused by the immune system attacking healthy cells in different parts of the body in different ways.

-- Even though there are similar underlying factors working behind all these different types of autoimmunity, we have little understanding of the contributions of genetic, epigenetic, cell biology, metabolic, microbiological and environmental factors behind them.
+- Even though there are similar underlying factors working behind all these different types of autoimmunity, there are holdbacks.
+We have little understanding on the contributions of genetic, epigenetic, cell biology, metabolic, microbiological and environmental factors behind them.

 - Drug development has been difficult, with a history of repeated failures (e.g., lupus) and the need for multiple attempts to succeed (psoriasis, RA, MS).

-- Even worse than cancer, the autoimmune clinical landscape is extremely siloed, with multiple specialists (gastroenterologists, dermatologists, rheumatologists) and very few clinical immunologists.
+- Even worse than cancer, the autoimmune clinical landscape is extremely siloed.
+There are a plethora of specialists (gastroenterologists, dermatologists, rheumatologists) and very few clinical immunologists.

-- Diagnosis is difficult, with vague symptoms that wax and wane, and undereducated clinicians likely to dismiss patients as hypochondriacs.
+- Diagnosis is difficult, with vague symptoms that fluctuate.
+Furthermore, undereducated clinicians are likely to dismiss patients as hypochondriacs.

-- Where we do have FDA-approved treatments (psoriasis, RA, and MS), we lack protocols for matching patients to drugs that differ in mechanism of action, effectiveness and cost; thus clinicians tend to try the cheapest drug first.
+- Where there are FDA-approved treatments (psoriasis, RA, and MS), we lack protocols for matching patients to drugs that differ in mechanism of action, effectiveness and cost.
+Thus, clinicians tend to try the most inexpensive drug first.